adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 latest source off the master branch.)

-3. Locate the Python executable file (`user-sync` or `user-sync.pex` for Windows) and place it in your User Sync root folder.
+3. Locate the Python executable file (`user-sync` or `user-sync.pex` for Windows) and place it in your User Sync folder.

 4. Download the `examples.tar.gz` archive of sample configuration